 Why am I writing about these things?

-Sometimes a patient needs to remind herself (or at least this one did/does) that she is not the scourge.
+Sometimes, a patient needs to remind herself (or at least this one does) that she is not the scourge.
 Cancer is.

-Sometimes a patient needs to remind herself (or at least this one did/does) that there is no shame in having a disease like cancer (or any other).
+Sometimes a patient needs to remind herself (again, at least this one does) that there is no shame in having a disease like cancer (or any other).

 Never blame yourself for getting cancer.